 Phrabhavanaviriyakhun, the famous Buddhist monk, was born in Kanchanaburi.
-Near the temple Wat Tham Phu and there is a series of shrines in a limestone cave system to The Buddha--each statue represents a different facet of his life.
-But there are several beautiful temples worth visiting: Kuan Yum, Wat Tham Mungkornthong, and Wat Tham Khao Noi being the most noteworthy.
+Near the temple Wat Tham Phu, there is a series of shrines in a limestone cave system dedicated to The Buddha, each statue representing a different facet of his life.
+There are several beautiful temples worth visiting in the area, including Kuan Yum, Wat Tham Mungkorn Thong, and Wat Tham Khao Noi being the most noteworthy

-The Kanchanaburi Region of Thailand was the home of a Japanese POW camp during World War 2.
-Due to this, there are many WW2 related attractions.
-History buffs will love the World War 2 Museum and Art Gallery, the Thailland-Burma Railway Centre as well as the JEATH War Museum.
-The hike through Hellfire pass is well worth taking in too and, of course, the Bridge Over The River Kwai.
+The Kanchanaburi region was the home of a Japanese prisoner-of-war camp during World War II.
+As a result, there are many WWII related attractions, which history buffs will particularly be interested in.
+The World War II Museum and Art Gallery is a must-see, as well as the Thailand-Burma Railway Centre and JEATH War Museum.
+The hike through Hellfire pass is well worth taking in too and, of course, the well-known Bridge Over The River Kwai.

 Regardless of what you're looking for, whether it be swimming, sightseeing, hiking, engaging with wildlife, beautiful Buddhist temples or taking in the history of WWII, the Kanchanaburi region is a diverse and exciting place to visit.
 It can be reached easily from Bangkok, and day trips are possible from here as well.
 However, we recommend staying in the area as there are some beautiful properties, such as the unique Jungle Rafts and the luxury tents at the Hintok River Camp.
 Chat to our consultants to work a visit to Kanchanaburi into your next Thailand holiday.

 Take in great scenery and authentic Thai life at a slow pace then relax at a little-known paradise island in the south.

 Classic ETG Thailand

 A gentle way to take-in the more well-known sights.
 Charming and relaxing accommodation combined with unique insider experiences.